We Are Neff. Rebranding a 30 Year Old Startup.

 And how could we stop there with the re-branding fun?
 With no sign of “Associates” in sight, our office is now decked out with new signage and swag.
 There’s no shortage of newly brand Neff t-shirts, hats, pins, and stickers, and business cards to show off.

 We’re excited to share our new brand with the you and we hope that it gives some insight into the creative, collaborative, innovative agency that we are.
 We genuinely love helping our clients launch their brands and are thrilled to be able to give ourselves a makeover for the first time in thirty years.
 (Can we say case of the shoemaker’s child here?)
-For updates about Neff and our clients, follow us on social media @neff_knows and sign up for our newsletter in the footer below.
+For updates about the Neff rebrand and our clients, follow us on social media @neff_knows and sign up for our newsletter in the footer below.